-Grey whale season typically runs from late December until mid-April, when these 50-foot leviathans are making their annual migration from the Bering Sea to Mexico and back again.
+When is the best time to spot whales?
+Grey whale season typically runs from late December until mid-April, when these 15-metre leviathans are making their annual migration from the Bering Sea to Mexico and back again.
 The summer months are the best times to see humpback whales and blue whales, which are attracted by abundant krill.
 Humpbacks are more common, but seeing a blue whale—the largest animal ever recorded on earth—is an experience you never forget.
-Measuring up to 90 feet long (the length of three buses), the blue whale can spray water from its blowhole nearly 30 feet in the air.
+Measuring up to 27 metres long (the length of three school buses), the blue whale can spray water from its blowhole nearly nine metres into the air.

 The cutest creature living on the Channel Islands is the island fox, found nowhere else on the planet.
 The grey- and rust-coloured creature, a much smaller descendent of the mainland grey fox, does not get much bigger than an average cat.
 Six of the eight Channel Islands have their own populations of island foxes, and each is recognised as a separate, unique subspecies.
 They’re all slightly different, each with its own evolutionary adaptations such as a shorter tail or a longer nose.